Toto Wolff: Motorsport

-Wolff started his motorsport career in 1992 in the Austrian Formula Ford Championship, driving in Austrian and German Formula Ford in 1993 and 1994.
-In 1994, he won the 24 Hours Nürburgring in his category.
+Wolff started his motorsport career in 1992 in the Austrian Formula Ford Championship, driving in Austrian and German Formula Ford from 1992 to 1994.
+In 1994, he won the Nürburgring 24 Hours in his category.
 In 2002 Wolff finished in sixth place in the N-GT category in the FIA GT Championship and won one race.
 He switched to the Italian GT Championship in 2003, winning a race in 2004 with Lorenzo Case, while also teaming with Karl Wendlinger in the FIA GT Championship.
 Wolff was runner up in the Austrian Rally Championship in 2006, and winner of the 2006 Dubai 24 Hour.
 Wolff has also served as an instructor at the Walter Lechner Racing School and in 2009 became a lap-record holder on the Nürburgring Nordschleife in a Porsche RSR.
-Wolff also has overall responsibility for the Mercedes EQ Formula E Team.
+Wolff also had overall responsibility for the Mercedes EQ Formula E Team before their entry and assets were purchased by McLaren following the conclusion of the 2021-2022 season.